killthekitten/rb-jelly/README.md

 ## ⚠️ Disclaimer

 This codebase is 100% generated with Claude Code to scratch my own itch and has not been properly tested or reviewed.
 The SMB sync functionality doesn't quite work properly.
-You are expected to:
+You are expected to move the playlists manually according to the steps below.

 1. Generate the playlists using this tool
 2. Manually upload the generated M3U files to your Jellyfin server's Library folder under `playlists/`